jonnew/ONI/README.md

 1. Host device driver specification [WIP]
 1. Host programming interface specification

 Each can be found as a separate section in the specification itself.

+## Contributing
+[oni-spec-wip.txt](oni-spec-wip.txt) is the _unstable_ work in
+progress for the next ONI revision.
+Please make changes and PRs to this document only.
+This repo shall not contain a PDF version of this WIP spec.

 ## Implementations

 ### Open Ephys 2.0
-In addition to these specifications, we have created the following flagship implementations which form data acquisition system at the base of our [next generation headstages](../headstage-64).
+In addition to these specifications, we have created the following flagship implementations which form the basis of our [next generation acquisition system](https://jonnew.github.io/open-ephys-pcie/).
 These implementations are modular -- you can use them for your project.
-There is no need to reinvent the wheel:
+There is no need to reinvent the
+wheel:

 - Firmware implementations based on (1,2).
     - TODO